melisa9999/Scraping/README.md

 # Web Scraping

-This code uses the data from the  2021 ITTF Table Tennis World Ranking official website.
+This code uses the data from the  2021 ITTF Table Tennis World Ranking official website (https://www.ittf.com/rankings/).
 It creates a new world country ranking based on the mean performance of all country's players.

 Language: Python